automenta/mb7/doc/README.gra2.md

-Below, I present the refined vision of **SemanticScribe**, a graph-powered, tag-driven, collaborative workspace designed as a self-consistent software singularity.
+Below, I present the refined vision of **Netention**, a graph-powered, tag-driven, collaborative workspace designed as a self-consistent software singularity.
 This system maximizes user-friendliness, delivers economic value, and is poised for widespread adoption and adoration.
 Leveraging deep insights, I’ve organized the components into a cohesive whole, ensuring every part aligns seamlessly with the overarching goals.

 ---

-## Introducing SemanticScribe: A Graph-Based Singularity
+## Introducing Netention: A Graph-Based Singularity

-**SemanticScribe** is a revolutionary workspace where all data, behavior, and user interface (UI) elements unify into a single, collaborative graph.
+**Netention** is a revolutionary workspace where all data, behavior, and user interface (UI) elements unify into a single, collaborative graph.
 Users interact with this graph through intuitive tagging, creating a system that is simple to learn, powerful to use, and joyful to explore.
 Below, I’ll break down the system into its core components, functionalities, and value propositions.